yohman/pfhp/README.md

 ![alt text](image-7.png)

 Gender is presented in blue and red squares, households heads with a star, and spouses of household heads with a black dot.
-Servants (gray squares), are present throughout, indicative of the prolongued wealth of the family.
+Servants (gray squares), are present throughout, indicative of the prolonged wealth of the family.
 The non-stem kins (in yellow) indicate the occasional presence of uncles/aunts, nephews/nieces, and cousins in the household.

 Consider the following mini-timeline ([household # 219 in Niita Village)](https://yohman.github.io/pfhp/households.html?vil_id=5010130&hhid=21900000):